Community Driven Outreach Initiative

 Chalkboard background with community written in chalk and the "o" replaced with a red heart

-About the Community-Driven Outreach (CDO) Initiative
+About the Community Driven Outreach Initiative

-The Community-Driven Outreach (CDO) Initiative builds on the accomplishments of the Community Media Outreach program, implemented October 2020 through January 2023, which specifically focused on connecting with priority communities disproportionately impacted by the pandemic and that experienced access barriers to COVID-19 information, resources and vaccines.
+The Community Driven Outreach (CDO) Initiative builds on the accomplishments of the Community Media Outreach program, implemented October 2020 through January 2023, which specifically focused on connecting with priority communities disproportionately impacted by the pandemic and that experienced access barriers to COVID-19 information, resources and vaccines.

-The goal of the CDO Initiative is to ensure that disproportionately impacted communities continue to have equitable access to COVID-19 information, resources, and vaccines while addressing the social determinants of health amplified by the pandemic.
+The goal of the CDO Initiative is to ensure that disproportionately impacted communities continue to have equitable access to health information, resources, and vaccines while addressing the social determinants of health amplified by the pandemic.
 The CDO Initiative helps to build community capacity for long-term recovery and resilience to better position communities for future public health emergencies.

 Priority Communities: